 Bankruptcy exemptions protect the net equity in your property from being used to increase your Chapter 13 plan payment.
 Georgia has opted out of the federal bankruptcy exemptions.
 If you have resided in Georgia for at least 730 days before filing your Chapter 13 petition, you must use Georgia bankruptcy exemptions.

 The exemptions cover a wide variety of property, including, but not limited to, homes, vehicles, clothing, personal property, business equipment, retirement accounts, and health aids.
-Married couples who file Chapter 13 in Georgia can double the exemption amounts if both spouses own an interest in the property.
+In addition, married couples who file Chapter 13 in Georgia can double the exemption amounts if both spouses own an interest in the property.

 Georgia bankruptcy exemptions are found in GA Code §44-13-100.
 The exemption amounts may be adjusted periodically.
 Therefore, you must have the most current figures for Georgia bankruptcy exemptions when you begin to calculate your bankruptcy plan.